lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

     - Resource policies
         - `aws:PrincipalOrgID` can help us to ensure S3 actions aren't able ot be done unless the Principal Org ID is from our Org account, bascially allows any member account to perform the actions
 - Connecting to EC2 via SSH
-    - When we allow SSH on an EC2, what happens is that when a User tries to connect it will hit a EC2 Instance Connect API
+    - When you allow SSH on an EC2, what happens is that when a User tries to connect it will hit a EC2 Instance Connect API
         - This API will
             - Upload a private key to the EC2
             - Respond to user with a public key